praw-dev/praw/docs/pages/faq.rst

 ==========================

-This is a list of frequently asked questions and a description of non-obvious behaviour in PRAW and reddit.
+This is a list of frequently asked questions and a description of non-obvious behavior in PRAW and reddit.

 FAQ
 ---